Adult Mental Health Coordinated Specialty Care for First Episode of Psychosis

 Who Is Eligible for CSC Services?

-People are eligible if they are ages 15 to 30 years and have a psychotic disorder diagnosed within the past two years.
+People are eligible if they are ages 15 to 30 years and have a psychotic disorder diagnosed regardless of the age of the person at onset.
 People seeking CSC services can contact their local mental health authority (LMHA) or local behavioral health authority (LBHA) to determine if there is a CSC provider in their area.

 How Do I Get CSC Services?